Signed in as:

 Mixing is the stage after the recording.
 It is the art of enhancing the sound of every element separately and combining all recorded tracks to fit in a sound field.
 Mixing Equipment includes EQs, compression, panning, reverb, delays, and other effects used for this purpose.

 Mastering is the stage after Mixing.
-It is the art of enhancing the quality of the entire mix, taking it a step further sonically to be ready for release, making sure it sounds well through multiple playback systems and compatible in different formats.
+It is the art of enhancing the quality of the entire mix, taking it a step further sonically to be ready for release, making sure it sounds well through multiple playback systems and in different formats.

-In case of an album or EP, all the tracks will have a consistent perceived loudness, Insertion of ISRC Codes, PQ codes, CD-Text, DDP, Apple Digital Master Formats, etc.Click to know more about Mastering
+In case of an album or EP, all the tracks will have a consistent perceived loudness, Insertion of ISRC Codes, PQ codes, CD-Text, DDP, Apple Digital Master Formats, etc. More about Mastering

-Early reflections in Mastering are kept at minimum for a precise judgment without any barriers between the monitors and the engineer (an inclined ceiling is a plus).
-We often see a large console or desk in mixing studios which is important and practical (but has its drawbacks...).
+Early reflections and Noise in Mastering are kept at minimum for a precise judgment without any barrier between the monitors and the engineer.
+An inclined ceiling is a plus to reflect frequencies behind the listening position.

-Mastering Engineer is trained through years to listen in a macro perspective, concentrating on the whole stereo track as one group.
+Mastering Engineer gets trained through time to listen in a macro perspective, concentrating on the whole stereo track as one group.